cs5450/cs5450.github.io/index.md

 ---
 layout: default
-title: Data Structures and Object Oriented Design
+title: Networked and Distributed Computing
 nav: Home
 ---

-## Welcome to CSCI 104
+## Welcome to CS 5450

-Welcome to CSCI 104 - Data Structures and Object-Oriented Design.
+Welcome to CS 5450: Networked and Distributed Computing at Cornell Tech.
+This course introduces students to the design and implementation of networked and distributed systems.
+Topics include the basics of networking (including Internet architecture, TCP/IP, Wi-Fi, and routing), distributed protocols, foundations of mobile and Web computing, virtualization, cloud computing, reliability, fault tolerance, and security in distributed systems, and introduction to performance evaluation.
+Course labs, projects, and exercises include a significant implementation component and require working knowledge of C/C++.

 This website will serve as the main portal to all the information and other sites related to this course.
-Check it often!